 Sometimes the best things come when you don’t plan for them.
-This is exactly what happened with this home office makeover that turned into a space that I love working in.
+This is exactly what happened with this home office makeover that turned into a space that is both dynamic and calm, and that I love working in.

 It changed the entire vibe of the office to something more vibrant while keeping the neutral backdrop that I have throughout my home.